dolph/rtox/README.rst

 - Servers in the cloud are faster and far more powerful than my local development environment (laptop).

+- Latency introduced to the command line by a remote connection, especially on bad WiFi, is painful.

 - Running huge test suites on a cloud server doesn't drain my laptop's battery as much as running them locally would.